 Finding a camping spot in Banff and Jasper

 Banff and Jasper National Parks have a mix of reservable and first-come, first-served campgrounds.
-The reservable sites often fill months in advance, but cancellations can happen a few days or weeks before your trip, so keep checking!
+The reservable sites often fill in months in advance, but cancellations can happen a few days or weeks before your trip, so keep checking!
 You can also check with the campgrounds to see if they have any no-show spots available each day.
-There are many privately-owned RV parks, campgrounds and hostels near the parks as well.
+There are many privately-owned RV parks, campgrounds, and hostels near the parks as well.
 Waterfowl Lakes Campground, along the Icefields Parkway, is a great spot to camp outside the busy Lake Louise area.
 There, you’ll have easy access to fishing or paddling on the lakes.
 The Tunnel Mountain Village campgrounds in Banff are convenient and reservable but offer little privacy.

 Visiting Moraine Lake and Lake Louise